-How do you find LSI keywords, is there a tool?
-To find LSI keywords, simply enter your primary key phrase into a LSI tool such as LSI Keyword Generator, and it will generate a list for you.
+How do you find LSI keywords?
+Is there a tool?
+To find LSI keywords, simply enter your primary key phrase into an LSI tool such as LSI Keyword Generator, and it will generate a list for you.

 Customer Service Call Logs

-People call into your customer service team and call center to ask questions all the time – and a key to excellent customer service to providing valuable answers.
+People call into your customer service team and call center to ask questions all the time, and you provide one of the keys to customer service by providing useful answers.
 These questions and answers are a gold mine for finding new blog post topics and content to add to your product or services pages.

 - Sit in with your customer service team once a week and listen in on calls.